Karl is a former marathon runner living his years out in a nursing home.

 On the same note, story-based copy gives your business human values and attributes which makes your business more approachable and relatable.
 For instance, if you landed on a website that was bland, very “keyword-centered”, and overall felt like it was run by robots, would you be moved to purchase from them?
 Probably not.

 At the end of the day, your product or service was created to serve people.
 Incorporating stories help connect you to your community.
 And people buy from people they trust and feel supported by.

 Builds an emotional connection with customers

-Stories make your customers care.
+The importance of storytelling in marketing is that stories make your customers care.
 By giving your audience a hero they can relate to, you end up putting them in the hero’s shoes.
 When you do this, you’re guiding your customer to care about what you care about.